wiredmatt/smart-pirates/README.md

     }
     ```

     There is something interesting here, `msg.sender`, what is it?
-Well, in short, it is the address (public key) of the pirate deploying this contract! `msg` is a reserved keyword that stores many useful things when a function is called.
+Well, in short, it is the address (public key) of the pirate deploying this contract! `msg` is a reserved keyword that stores many useful things when a function is called

     * `recordEntry`: This function adds content to a page in the journal (as you can guess, it can also modify the existing data if there was any in the specified page)